ibm-apiconnect/apicops/README.md

 # Requirements
 In order to run `apicops` you need to have `kubectl` or something that implements the same CLI as `kubectl`, such as `oc` installed locally.
 If you aren't using `kubectl` then set the environment variable APICOPS_K8SCLIENT to the name of the Kubernetes client binary, such as `oc`.

+If using the openshift client (`oc`) then v4.1.x or greater is required (even if using v3.x openshift cluster).

 Then set the `KUBECONFIG` environment variable to point to your kubeconfig file and `apicops` will pick it up from there.

 ```sh-session